shawn-carter/DjangoTemplate/README.md

-**Clone the repo
+# DjangoTemplate

+This template serves as a starting point for Django projects.
+It includes the necessary configurations and folder structure to quickly get up and running.

+## Getting Started

+### Step 1: Clone the Repository

+bash
 git clone https://github.com/shawn-carter/DjangoTemplate

+### Step 2: Rename the Folder
-*You can rename this folder to whatever you like at this point (we'll call it NewProject) Windows PowerShell: move DjangoTemplate NewProject
+You can rename the cloned folder to whatever you like at this point.
+Use the following commands based on your operating system:

+Windows PowerShell:

+bash
+Copy code
+move DjangoTemplate NewProject

+Linux:

+bash
+Copy code
-Linux: mv DjangoTemplate NewProject
+mv DjangoTemplate NewProject

-*cd into your folder
+Step 3: Navigate into the Project Folder bash
+Copy code
 cd NewProject

-*Create a virtual environment
-python -m venv venv

-*Activate the virtual environment
-Windows: venv\scripts\activate
-Linux: source /venv/bin/activate

-*Install requirements
-pip install -r requirements.txt

-*Create a new Superuser
-python manage.py createsuperuser

-*Run server
-python manage.py runserver